 DIY Steps for Stripping Paint from Wood Furniture

 Note: I prefer Citristrip for most jobs.
 It’s really thick, so stays where you put it, it’s non-caustic, can be used indoors, smells nice, and really works.
 I’ve only had to move to stronger, more dangerous chemicals once.
 That was for stripping 80 years of thick varnish and paints off of stairs in a house I flipped once.
-And that was only due to the endless number of paint layers I was stripping.
-And i’m not even sure that the stronger stuff even worked any better.
+That was only due to the endless number of paint layers I was stripping.
+And, I’m not even sure that the stronger stuff worked any better than Citristrip.

-- Put on your gloves, then brush a thick coating of Citristrip all over any area that will be stripped.
-I leave this for 3 or more hours.
+Put on your gloves, then brush a thick coating of Citristrip all over any area that will be stripped.
+I leave this for 1 to 3 hours.
 But be sure to scrap it before it dries.
-So, a max of 15 hours is usually a safe bet.
-Some people say that covering this in Saran Wrap overnight helps the Citristrip penetrate deeper.
-I haven’t tried it, but it’s worth a try, if you already have the Saran Wrap.

-- Scrape the stripper off with your plastic knife.
+Scrape the stripper off with your plastic knife.
 I am using a metal knife in the photo.
 But the metal can gouge your wood, if you’re not careful.
 Plastic is the safest bet for stripping paint from wood furniture.

-- Don’t try digging too hard in areas where it is hard to scrape the paint off.
+Don’t try digging too hard in areas where it is hard to scrape the paint off.
 Just finish scraping any areas that come off easily, then apply another thick coat of Citristrip.
-Leave for at least a few more hours, then scrape again.
+Leave for 1 to 2 more hours, then scrape again.
 Two applications of Citristrip worked for me.
 I probably had 3 layers of latex and 2 layers of polycrylic on this table.

 - I wiped the painted area of the table with mild soapy water and dried it.
 Then I applied 1 coat of a water-based primer.